 Studies of the relationship between macroeconomic fundamentals and financial market performance have a long history.
-For example, Chen, Roll, & Ross (1986) proposed that a longrun equilibrium exists between stock prices and economic variables, while Fama (1981) showed that macroeconomic forces affect corporations' expected future cash flows, dividend payments, and discount rates, and therefore indirectly determine stock prices at the firm level.
+For example, Chen, Roll, and Ross (1986) proposed that a long-run equilibrium exists between stock prices and economic variables, while Fama (1981) showed that macroeconomic forces affect corporations' expected future cash flows, dividend payments, and discount rates, therefore, indirectly determine stock prices at the firm level.
 Studies focused on developed countries usually confirm such relationships.
 Kim (2003) found that the S&P 500 stock price is positively correlated with industrial production, but negatively with the real exchange rate, interest rate, and inflation.
 More recent studies (Mun 2012; Hsing 2011) also found that financial markets are responsive to macroeconomic changes in established markets.

 Research results from emerging and developing nations are mixed, however.
-Gay (2008) found insignificant relationships between economic factors and stock returns of the BRIC's.
-Others, however, found that macroeconomic variables such as interest rates, inflation, exchange rates, money supplies, and GDP growth, have significant impacts on developing country stock markets regardless of their relative inefficiency (Frimpong 2009; Omran 2003).
+Gay (2008) found insignificant relationships between economic factors and stock returns of Brazil, Russia, India, and China.
+Others, however, found that macroeconomic variables such as interest rates, inflation, exchange rates, money supplies, and GDP growth, have significant impacts on developing country stock markets, regardless of their relative inefficiency (Frimpong 2009; Omran 2003).

-Mixed results have also been found for the Asia-Pacific Region.
-Muradoglu, Metin, & Argac (2001) did not find a strong impact of macroeconomics on Asian stock markets.
-But

-Vuyyuri (2005) found a causality relationship between the financial and the real sectors of the Indian economy.
-Wongbanpo & Sharma (2002) found that stock prices are related positively to output growth and negatively to increases in inflation for Indonesia, Malaysia, the Philippines, Singapore, and Thailand.
-Chong & Goh (2003) derived similar results in Malaysia.
-Singh, Mehta & Varsha (2011) found that the exchange rate and GDP growth affect stock returns in Taiwan, but inflation rate, exchange rate, and money supply negatively impact the portfolio composed of only big and medium Taiwanese companies.
+Mixed results have also been found for the Asia-Pacific region.
+Muradoglu, Metin, and Argac (2001) did not find macroeconomics to have a strong impact on Asian stock markets.
+But Vuyyuri (2005) found a causality relationship between the financial and the real sectors of the Indian economy.
+Wongbanpo and Sharma (2002) found that stock prices are related positively to output growth and negatively to increases in inflation for Indonesia, Malaysia, the Philippines, Singapore, and Thailand.
+Chong and Goh (2005) derived similar results in Malaysia.
+Singh, Mehta, and Varsha (2011) found that the exchange rate and GDP growth affect stock returns in Taiwan, but inflation rate, exchange rate, and money supply negatively impact the portfolio composed of only big and medium Taiwanese companies.